AMontgomerie/AMontgomerie.github.io/_posts/2021-03-14-cefr-level-prediction.md

 ## Feature Engineering

-The next stage was to try to train some classifiers.
-To make the data usable with sklearn models, I needed to preprocess the texts.
-The Textstat metrics mentioned in the previous section were used as features.
-In addition, I generated some additional features such as the mean parse tree depth and the mean number of each part-of-speech tag using [spaCy](https://spacy.io/usage/linguistic-features/).
+In order to try fitting some classifiers, I needed to generate some features.
+Since the text complexity metrics individually displayed some level of predictive power, I decided to use them.
+In addition, I generated some features such as the mean parse tree depth and the mean number of each part-of-speech tag using [spaCy](https://spacy.io/usage/linguistic-features/).
 Features using the mean were preferred over absolute counts to prevent the level predictions from being directly tied to text length.
 Higher level texts tend to be longer, but the length of a text by itself is not a good indicator of the text’s difficulty.
 A short text containing complex sentences filled with obscure terminology is more difficult to read than a longer text of simple short sentences.

 ## Training

 I tried training SVC, Decision Tree, Random Forest, and XGBoost.
 At almost 71% accuracy on the test set, XGBoost slightly outperformed the others.

-I also also trained a couple of transformer models, which I initially assumed would outperform XGBoost.
+I also also fine-tuned a couple of transformer models, which I initially assumed would be stronger at this kind of language understanding classification task.
 Pretrained [BERT-base](https://huggingface.co/bert-base-cased) and [DeBERTa-base](https://huggingface.co/microsoft/deberta-base) were fine-tuned for sequence classification.
 The raw text was tokenised, encoded, and used as inputs into the models.
 But even after experimenting with various hyperparameters, neither transformer managed to outperform XGBoost.
 These transformer-based solutions are also significantly more resource intensive than XGBoost, and slower at inference without a GPU.

 The training code and model artifacts for the sklearn classifiers can be found [here](https://github.com/AMontgomerie/CEFR-English-Level-Predictor).
-A notebook for finetuning BERT on the same data can be found [here](https://colab.research.google.com/drive/1rUQkjmr0fwJB_xDhafVXxveyBWex83Dz?usp=sharing).
+A Colab notebook for finetuning BERT on the same data can be found [here](https://colab.research.google.com/drive/1rUQkjmr0fwJB_xDhafVXxveyBWex83Dz?usp=sharing).
 The table below shows the best test set accuracy I was able to get with each model.

 | Model                     | Accuracy |
 |---------------------------|----------|